On the Hunt for the Best Running Shoes? I’m a Marathon Runner Who’s Tested 1000+ Pairs. My Definitive Pick

 While I've been running for the best part of ten years now, it's only in recent years that people seem to have cottoned on to just how joyful lacing up can be.
 It's no exaggeration to say we've become a nation of runners - everywhere you look, there's another lycra-clad run club or Instagram post full of someone achieving a shiny new personal best.

-If you're one of the keen beans now lacing up regularly, know this - one of the simplest ways you can improve your running is by investing in the best gym wear.
+If you're one of the keen beans now lacing up regularly, know this - one of the simplest ways you can improve your running is by investing in the best kit.
 Enter: this handy guide to the best running shoes for women.
+No, we're not talking about the best gym trainers, but running trainers specifically designed with return, bounce, and boost in mind.

 Not into running?
-Don't worry, we've also rounded up the best cross training shoes, best weightlifting shoes, and best sustainable trainers for you, too.
+Don't worry, we've also rounded up the best cross-training shoes, best weightlifting shoes, and best sustainable trainers for you, too.

 Why is investing in a pair of the best running shoes for women so important?